decent-bet/prediction-market/npm-package/README.md

 # NPM Contract Package

-This are the contracts for Decent.bet P2P Market.
+These are the contracts for Decent.bet P2P Market.
 Registered in NPM as `@decent-bet/contract-p2p`.

 ## To Install: